 - 1. Disengage the power take off (PTO) and turn the ignition key to "OFF" to stop the engine.
 Move controllers to neutral locked position and apply parking brake.
 Remove the key. - 2.
-Clean around the oil dipstick (Fig. 26) so dirt cannot fall into the filler hole and damage the engine. - 3.
-Unscrew the oil dipstick and wipe the metal end clean (Fig. 26). - 4.
-Slide the oil dipstick fully into the filler tube, but do not thread onto tube (Fig. 26).
+Clean around the oil dipstick (Fig. 24) so dirt cannot fall into the filler hole and damage the engine. - 3.
+Unscrew the oil dipstick and wipe the metal end clean (Fig. 24). - 4.
+Slide the oil dipstick fully into the filler tube, but do not thread onto tube (Fig. 24).
 Pull the dipstick out and look at the metal end.
 If oil level is low, slowly pour only enough oil into the filler tube to raise the level to the "FULL" mark.

 IMPORTANT: Do not overfill the crankcase with oil because the engine may be damaged.
+Do not run engine with oil below the low mark because the engine may be damaged.